Calbiga, Samar Province.

 |Address:||Trexplore, Abesamis Store, Allen Ave, Catbalogan City Samar 6700, Tel: +63-55-2512301, Cell: +63-919-2943865, Cell: +63-905-3233572.
 E-mail:|

 Calbiga Caves is a system of 12 caves, covering an area of 2,968 hectare.
 This is probably the largest cave system in Southeast Asia, and most of it is still unexplored.
-The main cave is called Langun and is visited on spelunking trips.
-The main chamber is so huge, three football fields would easily fit in.
+The main chamber is called Langun and is visited on cave trekking trips.
+It is also dubbed the “mother of all chambers” because it is so huge, three football fields would easily fit in.
+Its 270 m long and 160 m wide.
 Another cave visited is named Upper Gobingob Cave.
 Often the cave tours are termed Langun-Gobingob Caves which are actually two different caves.

 The caves are famous for speleothems and a wide variety of cave life.
 There are numerous endangered species of bats living in the cave.
 True troglobionts are cave crickets and the eyeless fish Caecogobius cryptophthalmus.
 When the cave fish was discovered in 1987 by an Italian caver, it was the first known cave fish of the Philippines.
 Impressive are the huge cave spiders which include the well known tarantulas.
 And there are centipedes living on the bat guano.
 There are also thousands of bats which leave the cave at dusk and swifts building their nests on the walls of the entrance section.
 The bats and birds are prey of various snakes.
 And finally there are white and red crabs.